Daegu FC: Domestic competitions

 The 2009 season was one of the worst in the club's history.
 In a now expanded league of 15 clubs, thanks to new entrant Gangwon FC, Daegu would place in the last, 15th place, winning only five games.
 In the FA Cup, Daegu reached the quarterfinals, against Daejeon Citizen, the game finished with a 1–1 scoreline.
-Daegu lost out in the subsequent penalty shootout.
-In the league cup, now known as the Peace Cup Korea 2009, the club finished third in their group, one point away from qualifying for the knockout phase of the cup.
+Daegu lost out in the subsequent penalty shoot-out.
+In the league cup, the club finished third in their group, one point away from qualifying for the knockout phase of the cup.
 Later in the year, Lee Young-jin was appointed as manager for the 2010 season.
 Lee, who has previously coached FC Seoul, replaced Byun who had resigned after being embroiled in a scandal involving a player's agent and payoffs for selecting specific players.

 On field, Daegu repeated their dismal performances of the previous season, finishing 15th in the K League standings, equal with Gwangju Sangmu on points.
 Daegu conceded the most goals of any club in the league, losing 19 games out of 28 games, with five wins and four draws.
 In the FA Cup, Daegu lost 1–0 after extra time to the National League side Suwon City.
-Better results were achieved in the League Cup, with Daegu progressing out of their group to the knockout stage, thanks to wins over Daejeon Citizen and Busan, before losing to FC Seoul after a penalty shootout.
+Better results were achieved in the League Cup, with Daegu progressing out of their group to the knockout stage, thanks to wins over Daejeon Citizen and Busan, before losing to FC Seoul after a penalty shoot-out.

-By virtue of winning the 2018 Korean FA Cup, Daegu qualified for its first appearance in the 2019 AFC Champions League.
+By virtue of winning the 2018 Korean FA Cup, Daegu qualified for its first appearance in the AFC Champions League.

-After a controversial fall out with the club's executive director, Cho Kwang-Rae, its manager, André, left Daegu FC on January 27, 2020.
-On February 5, 2020, the club announced Lee Byung-keun, who had joined the club as the chief assistant coach at the beginning of 2019 season, as a caretaker manager to lead the club in the upcoming 2020 K League 1 season.
+After a controversial fall out with the club's executive director, manager André left Daegu FC in January 2020.
+The club then announced Lee Byung-keun, who had joined the club as the chief assistant coach at the beginning of the 2019 season, as a caretaker manager to lead the club in the upcoming 2020 K League 1 season.

+The club narrowly avoided relegation in 2024 K League 1 by defeating second division club Chungnam Asan in the promotion-relegation play-offs after finishing 11th in the regular season.